 Only Once a Week

 Oz Powerball gets a thumbs up.
-It’s tax free so when a player wins, they win it all!
+It’s tax-free, so when a player wins, they win it all!
 Playing online can give you privacy so you can figure out where and how you will use your winnings.
-I personally like that it is on a Thursday.
+I like that it is on Thursday.
 What a way to start the weekend!